-Evaluating Vision-Language Models' Comprehension of Composition and Order
+Evaluating Vision-LLMs' Comprehension of Composition and Order

 Introduction

-Vision and language models (VLMs) have shown remarkable capabilities in various benchmark tasks, yet their proficiency in comprehending compositional relationships, attributes, and order remains underexplored.
-Through the Attribution, Relation, and Order (ARO) benchmark, this study systematically examines these aspects of VLM understanding.
+Vision and LLMs (VLMs) have shown remarkable capabilities in various benchmark tasks, yet their proficiency in comprehending compositional relationships, attributes, and order remains underexplored.
+Through the Attribution, Relation, and Order (ARO) benchmark, this paper systematically examines these aspects of VLM understanding.
 ARO involves more than 50,000 test cases across four tasks, offering a comprehensive evaluation of how well VLMs grasp object properties, relational dynamics, and sequential information in visual narratives.
 Our findings reveal that despite being trained on extensive datasets rich in compositional detail, current VLMs exhibit substantial deficiencies in these areas.

 The ARO Benchmark